tsaiyenc/Child-Problematic-Internet-Use---Data-Mining-Final/README.md

 # Child Mind Institute - Problematic Internet Use

-This project contains code for the "Child Mind Institute - Problematic Internet Use" data mining task.
-It involves analyzing data to predict problematice internet use based on physical activity and fitness data.
+This project contains code for the [Child Mind Institute — Problematic Internet Use](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use/overview) data mining competition.
+It involves analyzing data to predict problematic internet use based on physical activity and fitness data.

 ## Pipeline